In case you had any doubts about just how important The Great British Baking Show has become to the health of the nation's psyche, rest assured.

-But nothing, nothing, could compare to the charm of the original, nine seasons (or series, or collections) of which are streaming now on Netflix and, even if you know who wins in the end, are endlessly rewatchable.
+But nothing, nothing, could compare to the charm of the original seasons (or series, or collections) of which are streaming now on Netflix and, even if you know who wins in the end, are endlessly rewatchable.

 Yet while the finished product has served as the perfect balm for these stressful times, The Great British Baking Show is still a complicated production, one that requires everything to come together just so, and that's before the human errors—the nicked fingers, curdled custards, soggy bottoms and baked Alaska in the bin—can be captured along with the winning confections.

-So, while we wait for our next treat and, in lieu of sharing a slice of cake with birthday boy Paul, who's turning 55 on March 1, it's time to peek between the layers of The Great British Baking Show:
+So, in honor of the latest season, it's time to peek between the layers of The Great British Baking Show:

 (Originally published Jan.
 30, at 3 a.m.
 PT)